Kenz1e314/Kenz1e314.github.io/README.md

 Welcome to my repository!
 I have uploaded some of my independent projects and high school projects here.

-Languages featured in this repository:  HTML, JS, CSS, Python
+Languages featured in this repository:  HTML, JS, CSS, Python Languages I have worked with that are not featured in this repository:  C, C++, Verilog (I also have some experience with Java and MATLAB, but have not used them substantially recently.)

 Most important repositories:  APUSHProject, Adv CS Final Project, MyProjects, WinterFestival